ieCecchetti/frapars/README.md

 Parse quality scored: 1.0
 ```

-The script runned with `poetry run script` can execute in 3 different ways:
+The script runned with `poetry run dev` can execute in 3 different ways:

 ### Single address

 with the command:

-`poetry run script -a "Rue, Saint-Philippe 31 (De)"`
+`poetry run dev -a "Rue, Saint-Philippe 31 (De)"`

 ```text
 Fra-parse 0.2.0